boblogdev/bobsbakery/README.md

 * in the Gitpod Terminal, navigate to the directory where you wish to place the clone.
 Then, type 'git clone' and paste the link you copied earlier and press enter.
 This process can also be completed using VSCode.

 ## Credits
+https://logosbynick.com/gimp-reduce-file-size-png/ - tutorial on how to optimise image and file size.

 ### Images

 Handle The Heat.com